Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 OURANOS does not sell any available personal information to third parties.
 Any collected information is used exclusively in accordance with this Privacy Policy.

+**Legal basis for processing Information**

+OURANOS processes personal data based on one or more of the following legal bases:

+1. **Consent**: We may process personal data based on the explicit consent provided by individuals for specific purposes.
+You have the right to withdraw your consent at any time by contacting us using the information provided in this privacy policy.

+2. **Legal Obligation**: We may process personal data when it is necessary to comply with applicable laws, regulations, or legal obligations imposed on OURANOS.

+3. **Legitimate Interests**: We may process personal data based on our legitimate interests, which include conducting research, improving our services, ensuring network and information security, and protecting the rights and interests of OURANOS and individuals involved.
+We will carefully balance our legitimate interests with your rights and freedoms, and you have the right to object to such processing.

+We ensure that the legal basis for processing personal data is identified and documented in accordance with applicable data protection laws.
+The specific legal basis for each processing activity will depend on the nature of the data and the purpose of processing.

+If you have any questions or need further information regarding the legal basis for the processing of your personal data, please contact us using the contact details provided in this privacy policy.

 **Security**